followviny/FDR/README.md

-Exploring FRD methods (in process)
+Exploring FDR methods (in process)